Board of Directors

-He is married to Bonnie Levitt, a San Francisco attorney, and has two children plus a rescue dog named Annie.
+He is married to Bonnie Levitt, a former San Francisco attorney, and has two children plus a rescue dog named Annie.
 He was elected to the SF SPCA Board of Directors in 2007.

 After starting her career on the editorial staff of InStyle Magazine in New York, Jennifer Chung moved to San Francisco, where she worked in business development at CNET Networks, securing strategic partnerships and leading marketing efforts to drive traffic across the network.
 Next, she joined Genentech to focus on sales and marketing efforts for Rituxan, a drug used to treat lymphoma.

 Growing up in rural Ohio and seeing so many animals in need, Ms. Chung has always been passionate about animals and their welfare.